-assin du Sud-Ouest lies between Pointe de Lourdes and Pointe Jacques-Cartier.
+Lourdes and Pointe Jacques-Cartier.
 Batture Paddy is on the north shore of Bassin du Sud-Ouest just south of Pointe Jacques-Cartier.
 Monseigneur-Ross fixed highway bridge, with a centre vertical clearance of 6.1 m, crosses the narrows at the entrance to Bassin du Sud-Ouest.
 Two abandoned submarine cables cross the narrows close above the bridge.

-333 Bassin du Sud-Ouest extends 1.2 miles upstream of the fixed bridge.
+Bassin du Sud-Ouest extends 1.2 miles upstream of the fixed bridge.
 Birthplace of Canada historic site is on the north shore of Bassin du Sud-Ouest, about 0.2 miles upstream of the bridge.
-A landing pier allows easy access to Three Nations wharf.
-There are depths of 5 to 15 m, mud bottom.
+A landing pier and floating wharves allows easy access to Three Nations wharf.
+Refer to current chart for depths at wharf.
 A submarine pipeline is laid across Bassin du Sud-Ouest about 0.9 miles SW of the bridge.

-334 The town of Gaspé, with a population of 14,568 in 2016, has a hospital.
+The town of Gaspé, with a population of 15,063 in 2021, has a hospital.
 The nearby airport offers scheduled flights.
 West of the bridge there is a wharf in ruins.
-Gaspé Marina, protected by breakwaters, is located on the south shore of the harbour close east of the bridge.
-An 81-m long floating wharf, owned by the marina, is close to the inner end of the north breakwater.
+Gaspé Marina (Club Nautique Jacques-Cartier), protected by breakwaters, is located on the south shore of the harbour close east of the bridge.
+An 82-m long floating wharf, owned by the marina, is close to the inner end of the north breakwater.
 See Appendix for additional information on the marina.